-In 2015, the Compensation Committee was comprised of Ms. Lindell, Mr. Sandman and Dr. Selick.
 The Compensation Committee is currently comprised of Dr. Selick, Mr. Sandman and Dr. Saks.
 Dr. Selick serves as the chairperson of the Compensation Committee.
 All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2)(A) of the NASDAQ listing standards).
-The Compensation Committee met six times during the fiscal year 2015.
+The Compensation Committee met five times during 2016.